What is Natural Flavour?

 The use of natural flavour by food manufacturers is so common that they are the fourth most common ingredient listed on food labels.
 Natural flavours are found in all types of food products and supplements including sauces, cereals, granola bars, herbal teas, flavoured waters, juices, protein powders and greens powders, just to name a few.

 At this time, the only way to determine if a product contains natural flavour is to read in the ingredients, however, the most confusing part is that we are unable to determine what the actual source of natural flavour in a product is because food manufacturers aren’t required to list these exact ingredients.
 Although we can assume that the flavour is from a natural source, it is impossible to determine the specific source without asking the food manufacturer directly.

-So, should we eat ‘natural flavour’?
+So, should we eat natural flavours?

 Generally speaking, there is little if any information or studies on the impact of natural flavours, and without knowing the exact source of the natural flavour in question it is certainly tough to say.
-However, as with most food additives it would be safe to assume that the concern is with the dose.
+However, as with most food additives, it would be safe to assume that the concern is with the dose.
 Consumed from time to time in small amounts I don’t see natural flavour being a large concern.
-As always, the foundation of any good diet is centred around whole foods, and if this it the case, a bit of natural flavour sprinkled in should not be too much of a problem.
+As always, the foundation of any good diet is centred around whole foods, and if this is the case, a bit of natural flavour sprinkled in should not be too much of a problem.